lorenzoc25/auto-redirect/README.md

 Note: currently, the extension achieve its functionally by using `url.include('rules')` to detect if it should change new tab to redirect in `url`.
 Thus, a suggested way to include rules is to type the full domain name like `bilibili.com`.

 ## Future Plans
-- Improve on UI
+- [ ] Improve on UI
-- Regex matching on rules
+- [ ] Regex matching on rules
-- Deleting rules / temporarily disable them (WIP)
+- [x] Deleting rules / temporarily disable them
-- Forbid adding duplicate rules
+- [ ] Forbid adding duplicate rules
-- Add rules that open pages in new tab instead of redirection (WIP)
+- [ ] Add rules that open pages in new tab instead of redirection (WIP)

 ## Contributing
 To contribute, please fork this repository and open a pull request